Skip to main content

 • “Some of the remix tracks are hilariously awful (especially the music in the boss battles).”

-The monetization strategy of the game has been heavily criticized for its predatory microtransactions, which many reviewers claim have negatively impacted the gaming experience.
-While some acknowledge that earlier titles in the series, like Double Dragon 3, managed to incorporate microtransactions without making them essential, the current iteration is seen as a poorly optimized cash grab.
+The monetization strategy of the game has been heavily criticized for its predatory microtransactions, which many reviewers feel have negatively impacted the gaming experience.
+While some acknowledge that the game was an early adopter of microtransactions, they argue that it feels like a cash grab with poorly optimized features.
 However, there is a slight recognition that the developers have made efforts to improve the game post-launch.

 • “It was doing microtransactions when mobile games were still just a glimmer in their parent's eyes.”